OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-16.md

 ## Acts 16:32

-They spoke the word of the Lord to him and to all who were in his house.
+They shared the message of the Lord with him and with all who were in his house.

 ## Acts 16:33